 It is the job of the coating medium to prevent ionisable contaminants reaching circuit nodes – which combined with moisture will form electrolytes.
 To aid the process, degreasing PCBs via aqueous cleaning (prior to the coating process) will promote enhanced adhesion of the coating compound.

 There are four main classes of conformal coating compounds: Acrylic, Urethane, Silicone and Varnish.
-Conformal Coatings are not sealants and as such allow the escape of moisture while maintaining protection from contaminates.
-Most coating compounds contain a fluorescent dye which aids with inspection of coverage.
+Conformal Coatings are not sealants and as such, allow the escape of moisture while maintaining protection from contaminants.
+Most coating compounds contain a fluorescent dye which aids with the inspection of coverage.

 Coverage typically requires a coating of 25-250um thickness depending on the type of compound in use and the method of application of the compound i.e. For acrylic, epoxy or urethanes – typically requires 30-130um, and silicone is typically 50-210um.

-Spray, dipping or brushing - all of these methods are usually applied to boards in low volume production, touch up or repair, and tends to be thick, wasteful and contains bubbles.
-What is more, vulnerable components such as connectors, piezo devices and sockets may be compromised.
+Spray, dipping or brushing – all of these methods are usually applied to boards in low volume production, touch up or repair, and tends to be thick, wasteful and contains bubbles.
+In addition, vulnerable components such as connectors, piezo devices and sockets may be compromised.

 Selective conformal coating – this method is best suited to high volume applications, with high accuracy and repeatability.
 The need for masking is eliminated with critical components still avoided.
 Spray atomisation promotes good tip coverage and the deposition thickness can be easily controlled.

-However, not all coatings require further drying or curing, some coatings such as a Parylene Coating can be applied at nearly room temperature and require no initiator (solvents).
+Not all coatings require further drying or curing.
+Some coatings such as a Parylene Coating can be applied at nearly room temperature and require no initiator (solvents).
 Parylene Coating is applied using a high purity powder by chemical vapour disposition (CVD).

 Similar to liquid coatings, a Parylene Coating will protect the PCB from moisture and corrosion, and it usually achieves this with a much thinner coating.
 As the CVD process can be applied at room temperature, it means Parylene can be utilised for a range of substrates including silicone and paper.
 However, this process requires significant investment, so it will usually depend on the critical nature of the specific application.